-Quintus of Smyrna in the 3rd century AD describes Achilles and his fascination with Penthesilea in his work, Aetheopius:
+Quintus of Smyrna, writing in the 4th century AD describes Achilles and his fascination with Penthesilea in his work The Fall Of Troy:

 Achilles removed the brilliant helmet from the lifeless Amazon queen.
 Penthesilea had fought like a raging leopard in their duel at Troy.
 Her value and beauty remained undimmed by dust and blood.
 Achille's heart lurched with remorse and desire.
 All the Greeks on the battlefield crowded round marveling, wishing with all their hearts that their wives at home could be just like her.